Fernando Perez (baseball): New York Mets system

 Perez signed a minor league contract with the New York Mets on July 18, 2011, and was assigned to the Triple-A Buffalo Bisons.

 Independent minor leagues and retirement

 Perez became a free agent after the 2011 season and did not sign with any team, eventually taking the 2012 season off.

 In 2013, he played for the Sugar Land Skeeters and the Lancaster Barnstormers of the independent Atlantic League.
 He retired from baseball in 2014.

-Coaching
+Major league coaching career

-Ahead of the 2021 season, Perez was hired by the San Francisco Giants as a video coach, and as of 2022 is the director of video coaching.
+Ahead of the 2021 season, Perez was hired by the San Francisco Giants as a video coach, and was the director of video coaching until 2024.
+Perez posted on his LinkedIn profile that he became the Detroit Tigers' Coordinator of Content and Learning starting in January 2025.

 Baseball analyst

+While injured during the 2009 season, Perez wrote a baseball blog for The New York Times.

-In 2015 Perez signed on as a baseball analyst with MLB.com.
-Perez contributes a column called "Recovering Ballplayer" to Vice Sports.
-While injured during the 2009 season, Perez also wrote a baseball blog for The New York Times.
+In 2015, Perez signed on as a baseball analyst with MLB.com.
+Perez wrote a column for Vice Sports in 2016 and 2017.
+He also made videos for Bleacher Report on Champions League soccer.